SPEAKING & WRITING with Effectiveness

 6. Practice enunciation of your words, particularly consonants.
 A good practice in preparation is singing the song from Fiddler on the Roof, “Matchmaker.”
 Syllables should stand out clearly, and word endings like "er" or "ing" need to be stated distinctly.
 This skill is called “Elocution.”

-7. When addressing an audience, speak more slowly and distinctly than you do in casual conversation at the office.
+7. When addressing an audience, speak more slowly and distinctly than you do in casual conversation at the office or in private social gatherings or at home.

 8. Limit your points to about three that are well supported with stories, examples and/or illustrations, but not excessively.
 Too much detail may create boredom.
+A 15-point speech usually loses attention after a while.
 In most settings, speaking engagements are opportunities to exhort and to inspire.
 They are not policy debates amidst a legislative deliberative body.
 Know which it is in which you are participating.

 . . . . . . .This section 9 is about practicing good grammar!